 Some students just don’t have the time or inclination to do all this.
 We definitely understand finals week can be grueling.
 There are alternatives that may cost a little more, but can be worth it too.
 This is actually brilliant.
-The FSU campus UPS Store located at 206 S. Woodward Avenue not only processes all incoming mail and packages for students living on campus will actually pick up, store, and then later deliver them back to students.
+The FSU campus UPS Store located at 206 S. Woodward Avenue not only processes all incoming mail and packages for students living on campus, they also offer summer storage and in-room pre-delivery right to the dorm or apartment.
 They have a one-time fee and no monthly charges.
 Here are the pricing and details.

 The following company will do this as well:

 Other students may prefer to handle it on their own.
 Remind them to get their confirmation in writing.
 We have heard of students believing they have secured a unit well in advance and then showing up on moving day and told the facility has been sold out for months.